felca-1108/Vertebral-Column-Data-Set_Deploy-with-Streamlit/README.md

 - column_3c_weka.csv;
 - maquina_preditiva.pkl.

-To deploy this solution, the files below should be stored in the same directory.
+To deploy this solution, the files above should be stored in the same directory.
 Then, the next steps must be followed:

 - If the streamlit is not downloaded, in the terminal, write "pip install streamlit";
 - Still in the terminal, search the directory where the files are stored and than write "streamlit run app_hernia.py".